kklemm91/Home-Assistant/README.md

 My home assistant configuration made for 2 people

 # To Do
-Sleep detection WIP
+Presence card is input_select because state handling is WIP

 # Known Issues
-USPS sensor is broken
+- USPS sensor is broken
-Yahoo Finance is broken
+- Yahoo Finance is broken